seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *Sammādassanaṁ kho, Rādha, nibbidatthaṁ*,
 >
-> *Rādha*, right vision is for purposes of disgust or dejection.
+> Rādha, right vision is for purposes of disgust or dejection.

 And that is to say, disgust for *saṁsāra*.

 The next question is: for what purpose is disgust?
 And the Buddha answers: disgust is for dispassion.
 What is the purpose of dispassion?
 The purpose of dispassion is release.
 What is the purpose of release?
 The purpose of release is Nibbāna.
-Last of all Venerable *Rādha* puts the question:
+Last of all Venerable Rādha puts the question:

 *Nibbānaṁ pana, bhante, kimatthiyaṁ*?
 "For what purpose is Nibbāna?"
 And the Buddha gives this answer: